activeadmin/activeadmin/docs/9-batch-actions.md

 ### Batch Action forms

-If you want to capture input from the user as they perform a batch action, Active Admin has just the thing for you: a dynamic jQuery UI modal form:
+If you want to capture input from the user as they perform a batch action, Active Admin has just the thing for you:

 ```ruby
 batch_action :flag, form: {